How to Set Realistic Goals for Your Chamber

-Goal setting isn’t always easy.
+For associations and chambers, goal setting isn’t always easy.
 And achieving goals is even trickier.
+In the current environment, knowing where to even begin goal-setting can be absolutely mind-boggling.

 There are broad goals and short-term goals.
-Often times a broad goal can be achieved with a series of short-term goals.
-The key to success is to set a solid foundation from the beginning.
+Often, a broad goal can be achieved with a series of short-term goals.
+The key to association success is to set a solid foundation from the beginning.

 Enter the SMART goal process.